super-turbo-society/turbo-demos/platformer/README.md

     }
 ```

 This function takes point_x and point_y parameters, and returns true or false if that point is contained within the tile.
+Since the tile is "TILE_SIZE" units long, we can check if the point is within TILE_SIZE units horizontally from the left side and vertically from the top.

 Now we have to figure out which points to check if our player is colliding with the tiles or not.
 Add this function to the bottom of your file: